 Average time to visit

 Shakti Sikkim is open from 1st Oct – 20th April 2012.
 The closing date can change from year to year depending on weather.

 Cold Winters in the months of November to February.
 It is between the month of March and early May when sunshine is quite abundant.
 Though summer is officially from May to October, Sikkim is almost always wet due to the heavy monsoons, with rains at times continuing for days on ends.
 September to October is Autumn.

-Call us on 020 3993 8476 to start planning your holiday to Shakti Sikkim Village Houses or take a look at our itineraries to India
+To start planning your holiday to Shakti Sikkim Village Houses

 The Shakti Sikkim Village Houses are quite simply the most authentic way to unravel the wonders of this unspoilt, rural and naturally breathtaking corner of India's Himalayan region.
 With three Village Houses, you can explore them on a superb trek.